Azeem-Khan1/Fastpages-Project/_posts/2023-04-05-AP_computers_networks.md

     - HTTP is a protocol used by the world wide web
     - The world wide web uses the internet

 - Go over AP videos, vocabulary, and essential knowledge.
 Draw a diagram showing the internet and its many levels.
-A preferred diagram would using your knowledge of frontend, backend, deployment, etc.  Picture would highligh vocabulary by illustration.
+A preferred diagram would using your knowledge of frontend, backend, deployment, etc.  Picture would highlight vocabulary by illustration.
 The below illustration have some ideas

+> Done as trio: Azeem Khan, Nathan Capule, Toby Leeder

 ![diagram](https://user-images.githubusercontent.com/111464932/230666258-e8579092-febb-45f2-ae8c-e9b23ce5581f.png)